Kansas City Chiefs: Logos and uniforms

 The Chiefs wore their white jerseys with white pants at home for the 2006 season opener against the Cincinnati Bengals.
 The logic behind the uniform selection that day was that the Bengals would have to wear their black uniform on a day when hot temperatures were forecast.
-The only other time the Chiefs wore white at home was throughout the 1980 season under Marv Levy.

 In 2007, the Kansas City Chiefs honored Lamar Hunt and the AFL with a special patch.
 It features the AFL's logo from the 1960s with Hunt's "LH" initials inside the football.
 In 2008, the patch became permanently affixed to the left chest of both Kansas City's home and away jerseys.

 In select games for the 2009 season, the Chiefs, as well as the other founding teams of the American Football League, wore a "throwback" uniform to celebrate the AFL's 50th anniversary.

 For the first time in team history, the Chiefs wore red jerseys with red pants, forming an all-red combo in their home opener against the Dallas Cowboys on September 15, 2013.
 The all-red uniform is now an official uniform combination and has been used multiple times since.
 It is commonly used for prime-time games at home.
 The all-red look also served as the basis for the Chiefs' Color Rush design.